dovecot/documentation/source/configuration_manual/authentication/proxies.rst

   imap_id_retain=yes

 This will also enable ``client_id`` variable in variable expansions for auth requests, which will contain the ID command as IMAP arglist.
-See :ref:`setting-imap_id_retain`.
+See :dovecot_core:ref:`imap_id_retain`.

 Password forwarding
 ===================